trianglesis/Air_Quality_station/doc/how_to_basics/README.md

 After all I found a better and newer implementation and will try it:
 - https://github.com/K0I05/ESP32-S3_ESP-IDF_COMPONENTS/blob/main/components/peripherals/i2c/esp_bme680/README.md

+And it worked!
+Thanks to `K0I05` I can now see all params.

 Path:

 Reworking the entire sensor seems too complex.